KislayTandon22/Ai_Assignment_2/Submission/Readme.md

 ## Acknowledgments

-This project was developed as part of coursework for **2021A7PS2627G - Kislay Ranjan Nee Tandon**.
+This project was developed as part of coursework for Aritificial Intelligence **2021A7PS2627G - Kislay Ranjan Nee Tandon**.